 Cannabis concentrates have become all the rage in recent years.
-More flavorful and potent than regular old cannabis buds, concentrates get the job done and then some.
+More flavorful and potent than cannabis buds, concentrates get the job done and then some.
 But not all concentrates are created equal.
-Keep reading to find out more about different types of cannabis concentrates!
+Keep reading to find out more about different types of cannabis extracts and concentrates.

 What Are Cannabis Concentrates?

 Cannabis concentrates are exactly what they sound like…super concentrated cannabis extracts.
-Just like there are different types of dried flower, there are also different types of concentrates.
-Concentrates are extracted from the plant using a variety of different extraction methods resulting in a range of different concentrates.
+Just like there are different types of dried flower, there are also different types of THC concentrates.
+Concentrates are extracted from the plant using a variety of different extraction methods resulting in a range of different types of THC concentrates.

-Does the type of concentrate really matter?
+Does the type of THC concentrate really matter?
 Sort of.
-There are definitely some differences between them and experienced stoners tend to have their favorites.
-Here are some of the most common types of cannabis concentrates you will come across.
+There are definitely some differences between them and experienced cannabis lovers tend to have their favorites.
+With recent innovations in the concentrate space, there are many different types of dabs to choose from!
+Here are some of the most common types of cannabis extracts you will come across.